-During the first half of the 19th century, potato schnapps was a pioneering product of the industrial mass production of spirits.
-The end of the spirit monopoly in 2013 has since led to the closure of almost all potato distilleries.
+During the first half of the 19th century, potato schnapps was a pioneering product in the industrial mass production of spirits.
+The end of the spirit monopoly on cap distilleries in 2013 has since led to the closure of almost all potato distilleries.

 Distiller | Kempen, Niederrhein

 The Wackertappmühle, where Peter Day lives and works with his wife Käthe, has been in Kempen on the Lower Rhine since 1842.
 In 2017 he converted the mill’s old flour warehouse into a distillery.
 In doing so, Peter followed his passion for distilling.
 After 25 years of work in an advertising agency, “it’s wonderful to create things that are really important to you,” he says.